kanisterio/kanister/docs/architecture.rst

   :linenos:

   type Storage struct {
     SecretRef corev1.SecretReference `json:"secretRef"`
     CredentialSecretRef corev1.SecretReference `json:"credentialSecretRef"`
   }

 ^ ``SecretRef`` and ``CredentialSecretRef`` are the references to location secrets

 - ``Repository`` field in CR ``spec`` has details to connect to kopia repository created in the above location storage

 .. code-block:: go
   :linenos:

   type Repository struct {
     RootPath string `json:"rootPath"`
     Username string `json:"username"`
     Hostname string `json:"hostname"`
     PasswordSecretRef corev1.SecretReference `json:"passwordSecretRef"`
     CacheSizeSettings CacheSizeSettings      `json:"cacheSizeSettings,omitempty"`
   }

 ^ ``RootPath`` is the path for the kopia repository.
-It is the subpath within the path prefix specified in storage location
+It is the sub-path within the path prefix specified in storage location
 ^ ``Username`` is an optional field used to override the default username while connecting to kopia repository
-^ ``Hostname`` is an optional field used to override the default hostname while connecting to kopia repository
+^ ``Hostname`` is an optional field used to override the default host name while connecting to kopia repository

 Kopia identifies users by ``username@hostname`` and uses the values